-

-The aroma when warmed up with your breath is restrained, calm, dryish, with woody notes.
+The aroma when warmed by breath is restrained, calm, dryish, with woody notes.

-Once rinsed, a warm, clean, straightforward scent opens up with creamy woody notes and hints of toffee.
+After rinsing, a warm, clean, straightforward aroma is revealed with creamy woody notes and hints of toffee.

 The aftertaste is melodic, sweetish with creamy and nutty nuances.

-This pu-erh has a good tonic effect, warms up the whole body, gives strength, and concentrates attention.
+This pu-erh has a good tonic effect, warms the whole body, gives strength, and concentrates attention.

 It will be good for morning tea, since it is not brewed too strong and does not turn into “oil”.